zeroknol/astronaut/README.md

 The original idea and 99.9 % of the implementation is by Andrew and James, this is my attempt of learning an express application and MongoDB.

+This remix is deployed at https://naught.gq/ using the promotional credits by Digital Ocean.

 ## ASTRONAUT.IO

 A Feed of the Present